Frutisoft/orchard/docs/fruti/language/Guides/Quick-Start.md

 ## Current Status

 **This guide describes the intended design of Fruti.** The compiler is currently in early MVP development and does not yet support these features.
 Fruti is designed as a **general-purpose programming language** that learns from existing languages' pain points to create a simple, comprehensive solution.
-This is a learning project by a solo developer - check the [repository](https://github.com/Frutisoft/frutisoft) for current implementation status.
+This is a passion project by Jameson Jones (Illinois Mathematics and Science Academy) - check the [repository](https://github.com/Frutisoft/frutisoft) for current implementation status.

 **Use this guide to:**
 - Understand Fruti's design philosophy